 Resolution is the ability of a camera to discriminate fine detail in a scene.
 The resolution of a camera is usually expressed in terms of horizontal TV Lines (TVL).
 Cameras specifications quote resolution based on the number of horizontal elements that can be captured by the camera and, confusingly, this relates directly to the number of vertical lines that can be discerned for an equivalent picture height.
-Typical video display devices have the proportions of 4:3, therefore equivalent picture height means that only 3⁄4 of the horizontal line is used to quote resolution.
+Typical video display devices have the proportions of 4:3, therefore equivalent picture height means that only /4 of the horizontal line is used to quote resolution.
 This is done to preserve the natural proportions of the image.

-In effect, a camera with a resolution of 570 TVL being is able to display 3⁄4 of a single horizontal line as 570 individual segments.
+In effect, a camera with a resolution of 570 TVL being is able to display /4 of a single horizontal line as 570 individual segments.
 The higher the number of segments used to display the line, the more fine detail can be resolved in the image.
 Obviously the number of horizontal lines displayed vertically (i.e. the vertical resolution) in a given system is fixed according to the CCTV standard in use (approximately 400 lines for PAL/CCIR; 330 lines for NTSC; etc.).

-Cameras are often described as medium, high and ultra resolution.
-For colour cameras, this is typically 330 TVL for medium resolution, 480 TVL for high resolution and 540 TVL for ultra resolution.
-For monochrome cameras typical figures are 380 TVL for medium resolution and 570 TVL for high resolution.
+Cameras are often described as medium and high resolution.
+This typically equates to medium resolution of 330 TVL and a high resolution of 480 TVL for colour cameras; and a medium resolution of 380 TVL and a high resolution of 570 TVL for monochrome cameras.
 If it is important to be able to resolve fine detail in an application, choose a camera with an appropriate resolution.